 RedR Australia is recognised as a provider of quality training for humanitarian aid workers around the world.
 We have a core staff team of three trainers and a pool of over 60 Associate Trainers.
 All of these personnel make up a highly experienced field of specialists, trainers and humanitarian practitioners.

 All courses are coordinated by our in-house training team and facilitated by our highly experienced local and international Associate Trainers who have worked for United Nations agencies and a range of humanitarian organisations globally.
 RedR Australia’s trainers have many years of field and operational experience in both natural disasters and complex emergencies associated with conflict.
-Attendees benefit from our trainers' significant field experience.
+Participants benefit from our trainers' significant field experience.